Breast Implants in Chicago, IL

 Types of Breast Implants

 Saline breast implants – are silicone shells filled with a sterilized salt water solution.
 These breast implants are inserted deflated and then filled.
-This requires a smaller incision which reduces the appearance of scars.
-They are the least expensive type of breast implant.
+This allows for a smaller incision which reduces the size of the incisional scars.
+They are typically the least expensive type of breast implant.

 Silicone breast implants – are silicone shells filled with silicone.
 Most women believe these have a more natural feel.
-They are inserted already filled, so they require a larger incision and lead to a bigger scar.
+They are inserted already filled, so they require a slightly larger incision than the saline counterpart.
 They tend to cost more than saline breast implants.

 Form stable breast implants – are silicone breast implants also known as “gummy bear” implants.
-The silicone is of a thicker volume than their first-generation counterparts, making them firmer and less likely to rupture.
-Their shape is more natural, projected at the bottom and tapered at the top.
+The silicone is of a thicker and more sturdy substance than their first-generation counterparts, making them slightly firmer and less likely to rupture or ripple.
+They can also come in natural form shapes where there is more projection at the bottom and it is tapered at the top.

 What is the difference?

-All types of breast implants have an outer shell made of a soft silicone polymer.
-Saline-filled implants are placed inside the breast and then filled with sterile saline (salt water) until the desired size range is reached, this way some minor adjustments to the resultant size can be made on the table.
-Silicone gel implants are prefilled with a silicone gel material that cannot be changed in size.
-This may be important for those women that have slightly more than subtle differences between their two breasts, and yes, a smaller insertion incision can also be made.
+Both types of breast implants have an outer shell made of a soft silicone polymer.
+Saline-filled implants are placed inside the breast and then filled with sterile saline (salt water) until the desired size range is reached.
+Silicone gel implants are prefilled with a silicone gel material that cannot be changed in size for fine adjustments but the silicone is softer and more natural feeling.
+The saline implants also have the downside of more potential rippling and more readily palpable edges.

 Breast Implants – Shape